 Water quality standards for the Gunnison River Basin have been established as part of Regulation No. 35 drafted by the Colorado Department of Public Health and Environment's (CDPHE) Water Quality Control Commission (CDPHE 2002).
 Under these regulations, water bodies are designated for specific uses.
-Blue Mesa, Morrow Point, and Crystal Reservoirs are designated to be suitable for class I, Cold Water Aquatic Life; class Ia, Recreation (Primary Contact); Water Supply; and Agriculture, as defined below:
+Blue Mesa, Morrow Point, and Crystal Reservoirs are designated to be suitable for class 1, Cold Water Aquatic Life; class 1a, Recreation (Primary Contact); Water Supply; and Agriculture, as defined below:

-- Waters designated as class I, Cold

-Water Aquatic Life, are defined as

-waters capable of sustaining a widevariety of cold-water biota, including

-sensitive species.
-Waters with this

-designation are considered capable of

-sustaining such biota where physical

-habitat, water flows or levels, and

-water quality conditions result in

-no substantial impairment of the

-abundance and diversity of species.

-- Waters designated as class Ia, Recreation (Existing Primary Contact), are defined as waters that are suitable for recreational activities in or on the water when the ingestion of small quantities of water is likely to occur.
+- Waters designated as class I, Cold Water Aquatic Life, are defined as waters capable of sustaining a widevariety of cold-water biota, including sensitive species.
+Waters with this designation are considered capable of sustaining such biota where physical habitat, water flows or levels, and water quality conditions result in no substantial impairment of the abundance and diversity of species. - Waters designated as class Ia, Recreation (Existing Primary Contact), are defined as waters that are suitable for recreational activities in or on the water when the ingestion of small quantities of water is likely to occur.

-- The Water Supply designation applies to surface waters that are suitable for potable water supplies.
-After receiving standard treatment these waters would meet Colorado drinking water regulations. - The Agriculture designation applies to surface waters suitable for irrigation of crops usually grown in Colorado, and that are not hazardous as drinking water for livestock, and can be classified for agricultural use.
+• The Agriculture designation applies to surface waters suitable for irrigation of crops usually grown in Colorado, and that are not hazardous as drinking water for livestock, and can be classified for agricultural use.